cmzluna/e-commerce-tomatelas/README.md

-# E-commerce project
+# Tomatelas

+Ecommerce with shopping cart, products, filters, admin dashboard.
-Ecommerce project built from scratch in a month within a team of 5 devs.
+This project was built from scratch in a month within a team of 5 devs.

 ## Technologies being used: